-In an effort to better understand and plan for the campus capital infrastructure, a Geographic Information System (GIS) is utilized.
+To better understand and plan for the campus capital infrastructure, a Geographic Information System (GIS) is utilized.
 This spatial and tabular database tool brings together, in a logical framework, data that record a description of the capital infrastructure.
 The GIS continues to evolve and increase in sophistication.
 At present, data such as condition, use, special planning characteristics, and other related information support ongoing assessment, cross-unit planning, and more effective allocation of limited dollars to institutional priorities.

 • The campus grounds, including the natural and built landscape, are a principal aspect of the campus infrastructure.
-The main East Lansing campus approximates 5,200 acres, or eight square miles.
-The developed campus is 2,047 acres, and the experimental research farm area approximates 2,743 acres with the remainder supporting auxiliary activities.
+The main East Lansing campus approximates 5,400 acres, or eight and a half square miles.
+The developed campus approximates 2,000 acres, and the experimental research farm area approximates 2,700 acres with the remaining supporting auxiliary activities.